-Data Controller Cedar Practice Data Protection Officer NHS North East London ICB 4 th Floor, Unex Tower, 5 Station Road, London, E15 1DA 0800 917 8607 Itservicedesk.nelicb@nhs.net Purpose of Processing your personal information Direct Care delivered to an individual patient, much of which is provided in the surgery.
-After a patient agrees to a referral for direct care elsewhere, such as a referral to a specialist in a hospital, necessary and relevant information about the patient, their circumstances and their problem will need to be shared with the other healthcare workers, such as specialist, therapists, technicians etc. The information that is shared is to enable the other healthcare and social care professionals to provide the most appropriate advice, investigations, treatments, therapies and or care.
-Lawful Basis for Processing your personal information The processing of personal data in the delivery of direct care and for providers' administrative purposes in this surgery and in support of direct care elsewhere is supported under the following Article 6 and 9 conditions of the GDPR: Article 6 (1) (c) - the processing is necessary for compliance with a legal obligation to which the controller (the practice is subject) and/or
+Data Controller Cedar Practice Data Controller Ceudi Pidelice Data Protection Officer NHS North East London ICB 4 th Floor, Unex Tower, 5 Station Road, London, E15 1DA 0800 917 8607 Itservicedesk.nelicb@nhs.net Direct Care delivered to an individual patient, much of which is provided in the surgery. provided in the surgery.
+After a patient agrees to a referral for direct care elsewhere, such as a referral to a specialist in a hospital, necessary and relevant information Purpose of Processing your personal about the patient, their circumstances and their problem will need to information be shared with the other healthcare workers, such as specialist, therapists, technicians etc. The information that is shared is to enable the other healthcare and social care professionals to provide the most appropriate advice, investigations, treatments, therapies and or care.
+The processing of personal data in the delivery of direct care and for Lawful Basis for providers' administrative purposes in this surgery and in support of direct care elsewhere is supported under the following Article 6 and 9 Processing your conditions of the GDPR: personal information Article 6 (1) (c) - the processing is necessary for compliance with a legal obligation to which the controller (the practice is subject) and/or